mosra/magnum-website/content/showcase/audio.rst

     :gh:`example itself <mosra/magnum-examples>` or
     :gh:`for the website <mosra/magnum-website>`.
 Feedback welcome!

-.. block-info:: Source code
+.. block-info:: Source code and documentation

-    You can find :gh:`source code of this example <mosra/magnum-examples$master/src/audio>` on GitHub.
+    You can find further information and source code of this example :dox:`in the documentation <examples-arealights>`.